kfinley/dotnetcore-mvc-vue/README.md

 ```

 ## Details
-The goal of this example is to show one example of hwo o use Vue.js with existing ASP.NET Core MVC `.cshmtl` Views.
+The goal of this example is to show one option for how to use Vue.js with existing ASP.NET Core MVC `.cshmtl` Views.
 This is achieved by using [webpack](https://webpack.js.org) to create javascript bundles for each ASP.NET MVC View that will include Vue.js.

 The project was created from a barebones dotnetcore mvc 5 application (`dotnet new mvc`) and a Vue.js application craeted using the vue-cli (`vue create app`).
 Webpack has been added and other configurations have been made.